RV29II/Rishi-s-Networking-Home-Lab/README.md

 Future Plans
 ------------
-- Planning the expansion of numnerous styles of network topologies as home networks which i will then connect as a LAN (Locan Area Network).
+- Planning the expansion of my home lab network by utilising different style network topologies to then connect as a LAN (Local Area Network)
+- Plan and implement the use of WAN links (Wide Area Network)